Ms. Meyers is a long-time preschool and kindergarten teacher who writes about issues in early childhood education and

-In this career field, college students learn one thing in their classes and must do nearly the opposite when they get hired to work at a preschool.
-Not only are they poorly compensated, they must forsake what they know is best for young children to do what's demanded of them by their bosses and by the parents of their students.
+Not only are they poorly compensated, these teachers must forsake what they know is best for young children and do what's demanded of them by their bosses.
 It's often an untenable situation, leading to an extremely high turnover rate in the profession.

 A Quality Preschool Isn't Academic